 The term may be based on competency, time, or a hybrid of the two.
-If time-based, then the number of years and hours necessary to complete the apprenticeship program are stated.
-If competency based, the Exhibit A includes a description of the skills to be attained and any on-the-job learning component.
-A hybrid program will state the number of hours to be spent by the apprentice on the job along with a description of the skills to be attained.68
+If time-based, then the number of hours, months or years necessary to complete the apprenticeship program are stated.
+If competency based, the Exhibit A includes a description of the skills to be attained and any onthe-job learning component.
+A hybrid program will state the number of hours to be spent by the apprentice on the job along with a description of the skills to be attained.